 So, what does the fact that we can create these nanopores was tremendous consistency, precision, accuracy, and in whenever configuration we choose matter?
 What can be done with an AAO nanopore template?

 The first, and probably most obvious commercial application is for filtering of nano-sized particles.
 As mentioned earlier, these nanopores can be fabricated in most any size we see fit, between 10 nm and 200 nm in diameter.
 They can therefore be used in a number of applications including certain medical and environmental uses.

 In addition, these nanopores can be filled with materials and the template etched a way to create nanowires - tiny poles which stand on end.
-For example, Enable IPC has filled these nanopores with battery cathode materials and etched away the template to create battery cathodes and make working microbatteries with tremendous surface area and greater power (you can read more about that in our paper "Nanowire-based Battery Concept").
+For example, Enable IPC has filled these nanopores with battery cathode materials and etched away the template to create battery cathodes and make working microbatteries with tremendous surface area and greater power.
 These nanowires could also be used in some medical devices to attach themselves to certain cells.

 Our manufacturing method is relatively inexpensive, consisting primarily of electrochemical deposition as opposed to more expensive processes.
 Again, the procedure allows for a tremendous amount of control, precision and accuracy while keeping costs relatively low.

 Additional information on this technology is available from Dr. Daniel Choi at the Masdar Institue in the United Arab Emirates firstname.lastname@example.org.